Dairy Products for Lactose Intolerance

 Kefir for Lactose Intolerance

-Did you know there's a dairy beverage that contains less lactose than regular cow's milk?
+Did you know there's a dairy beverage that naturally contains less lactose than regular cow's milk?
 It's called kefir, and it's fermented milk.
 This thick and tangy beverage contains 9 grams of lactose per cup.

 It also contains microorganisms linked to gut-health benefits.
 In fact, the bacteria in kefir can help with digesting lactose!